USSBA/sba-gov-content-api/usage.md

 | Parameters       | Description
 |------------------|------------------
-|  searchTerm      | A keyword search for the title and summary fields of the article
+|  searchTerm      | A keyword search.
 |  articleCategory | The category of the article.
 Articles can be associated with multiple categories
 |  program         | The program that artcle is associated with.
 Articles can be assoicated with multiple programs
 |  type            | The type of resource being accessed.
-|  office          | The ID of the `office` that authored the article.
-Not all articles will be associated with an office and articles may only be associated with one office.
-This will also accept a value of `all` and will return all articles regardless of association with an office or not.
+|  relatedOffice   | The ID of an office.
+This will search Cloudsearch on the `related_offices` field (artices tagged to a certain office) AND the `office` field (articles authored by a certain office).
+|  region          | The region of an office.
+|  national        | Boolean field that, when `true`, will search Cloudsearch on the `region` field for articles containing a `National` region.
+This will search Cloudsearch on the related_offices field (artices tagged to a certain office) AND the office field (articles authored by a certain office).
-|  sortBy          | The order of articles that are returned by the search.
+|  sortBy          | The field that will be sorted determined by the `order` param.
 Valid inputs are `Title` and `Authored on Date`.
-Will defualt to sort on the `updated` field.
+Will default to sort on the `updated` field.
+|  order           | The order of the articles based on the `sortBy` param.
+Will default to descending order.
+Only accepts `asc` and `desc` as valid.
 |  start           | The first index of the matching articles that will be returned
-|  end             | The last index of the matching articles that will be returned
+|  end             | The index after the last index of the returned matching articles

 Example Request:
 ```